anborg/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 You will receive a test email that needs to be approved.

-⚠️ If you receive an OOF notification, you can ask Michael from QA to send the email.
+⚠️ If you receive an Out of Office notification, you can ask Michael from QA to send the email.

 # Twitter